arunksaha/heap_tracker/README.md

 # Coding style

-The coding style is based on Google style guide with minor changes, it is specified in the .clang-format.
-Run make_style.sh to format the code as per this style.
+The coding style is based on Google style guide with minor changes, it is specified in the `.clang-format`.
+Run `make_style.sh` to format the code as per this style.

 # License